ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-2-3.md

-Chapter 2: Understanding Resilience: Benefits of Developing Resilience in Sales
+Benefits of Developing Resilience in Sales
 ===============================================================================

 In this chapter, we'll explore the benefits of developing resilience in sales.
 We'll discuss how cultivating resilience can help you overcome challenges and achieve success in a challenging and competitive field.